mrossini-ethz/camera-calibration-pvr/README.md

 To perform the calibration, go through the following steps:

-1. Change the 3D view into *Top Ortho* mode (Top view in Orthographic View mode: press `Numpad 7`, then `Numpad 5`).
+1. Change the 3D view into *Top Orthographic* mode (Top view in Orthographic View mode: press `Numpad 7`, then `Numpad 5`).
-2. Load a background image for the 3D View by the 3D view properties (on the right side of the 3D view, after pressing `N`).
-Ensure that the image is visible from top view by using either the option *All Views* or *Top*.
+2. In the 3D view, create a background image (`Shift-A` -> Image -> Background).
+Choose your reference image file.
+3. In the properties panel under Scene > Camera Calibration PVR select the background image (default name: Empty).
-3. Optional: Got to wireframe mode (press `Z`)
+4. Optional: Got to wireframe mode (press `Z` in the 3D view, then `4`).
-4. Create a new Plane (`Shift-A` -> Mesh -> Plane).
+5. Create a new Plane (`Shift-A` -> Mesh -> Plane).
-5. Enter Edit mode (`Tab` key) and move the plane vertices to the corners of the rectangle in the background image.
+6. Enter Edit mode (`Tab` key) and move the plane vertices to the corners of the rectangle in the reference image.
+Ensure that two sides are perfectly parallel.
-6. Select one of the vertices and extrude it by pressing `E`.
-Position it as shown in the image below.
-The edge must be perpendicular in the image in order to be suitable.
+7. Select one of the vertices and extrude it by pressing `E` as shown in the image below.
+In the 3D space of the reference image, the new edge must be perpendicular to the rectangle.
-7. Leave Edit mode (`Tab` key).
+8. Leave Edit mode (`Tab` key).
-8. Ensure that the plane is selected.
-In the 3D view tools (on the left side of the 3D view) select the Tools tab and find the *Camera Calibration PVR* menu.
-Press *Solve Focal+Y*.
+9. Ensure that the plane is selected.
+In the Camera Calibration PVR panel press *Solve Focal+Y*.

 ![Screenshot Usage](https://github.com/mrossini-ethz/camera-calibration-pvr/blob/master/doc/shifted-perspective.png "Screenshot: Usage for Solve Focal+Y")

 ### Calibration of focal length, horizontal and vertical lens shift, position and rotation (Solve Focal+X+Y)
 Lens shift means that the optical centre is not in the centre of the image, but shifted off-centre.
-This can happen when using a tilt-shift lens on a camera or when cropping the image.
+This can happen when using a tilt-shift camera lens or when cropping the image.

 To perform the calibration, go through the following steps:

-1. Change the 3D view into *Top Ortho* mode (Top view in Orthographic View mode: press `Numpad 7`, then `Numpad 5`).
+1. Change the 3D view into *Top Orthographic* mode (Top view in Orthographic View mode: press `Numpad 7`, then `Numpad 5`).
-2. Load a background image for the 3D View by the 3D view properties (on the right side of the 3D view, after pressing `N`).
-Ensure that the image is visible from top view by using either the option *All Views* or *Top*.
+2. In the 3D view, create a background image (`Shift-A` -> Image -> Background).
+Choose your reference image file.
+3. In the properties panel under Scene > Camera Calibration PVR select the background image (default name: Empty).
-3. Optional: Got to wireframe mode (press `Z`)
+4. Optional: Got to wireframe mode (press `Z` in the 3D view, then `4`).
-4. Create a new Plane (`Shift-A` -> Mesh -> Plane).
+5. Create a new Plane (`Shift-A` -> Mesh -> Plane).
-5. Enter Edit mode (`Tab` key) and move the plane vertices to the corners of the rectangle in the background image.
+6. Enter Edit mode (`Tab` key) and move the plane vertices to the corners of the rectangle in the reference image.
-6. Select one of the vertices and extrude it by pressing `E`.
-Position it along a line that is perpendicular to the rectangle.
+7. Select one of the vertices and extrude it by pressing `E`.
+In the 3D space of the reference image, the new edge must be perpendicular to the rectangle.
-7. Repeat the last step for another vertex.
+7. Repeat the last step for a second vertex.
 8. Leave Edit mode (`Tab` key).
 9. Ensure that the plane is selected.
-In the 3D view tools (on the left side of the 3D view) select the Tools tab and find the *Camera Calibration PVR* menu.
-Press *Solve Focal+X+Y*.
+In the Camera Calibration PVR panel press *Solve Focal+X+Y*.

 ### Options
 There are options to the camera calibration: